drsaho/readMEgenerator/README.md

 - [Questions](#questions)

 ## Installation
-install node and inquirer
+install node and use npm inquirer

 ## Usage
-use to quickly create REadmes
+use it to create a quick readME

 ## License
 This project is licensed under the MIT license.